rugk/threema-msgapi-sdk-php/README.md

 ```

 ### Creating a connection with advanced options
-**Attention:** This settings change internal values of the TLS connection.
-Choosing wrong settings can weaken the TLS connection or prohibit a successful connection to the server.
+**Attention:** These settings change internal values of the TLS connection.
+Choosing wrong settings can weaken the TLS connection or prevent a successful connection to the server.
 Use them with care!

 Each of the additional options shown below is optional.
 You can leave it out or use `null` to use the default value for this option.